-- It is placed between the table and the knee, and work as an intermediate part between them.
+- This is placed between the table and the knee, and work as an intermediate part between them.

-- It can moves transversally to the column face.
+- This can moves transversally to the column face.

-- It slides over the guideways provided situated on the knee which is perpendicular to the column face.
+- This slides over the guideways provided situated on the knee which is perpendicular to the column face.

 - The main function is to provide motion in a horizontal direction to the workpiece.

-- It is also made by cast iron.
+- This is also made by cast iron.

-- It is a rectangular casting which is present on the top of the saddle.
+- This is a rectangular casting which is present on the top of the saddle.